evans1112/Multisensory-illusion-training/README.md

 ## Projects
 - (https://doi.org/10.1016/j.concog.2023.103478): Audiovisual multisensory illusion training based on sound-induced flash illusion paradigm (Shams et al., 2000).

+## Details
+This is a piece of Matlab code, please note that Psychtoolbox needs to be installed！！！(http://psychtoolbox.org)

 ## Contact